KnowledgeForwardSolutions/CheckDigits.Net/README.md

 securities.
 The algorithm has similarities with both the Luhn algorithm and the ISIN algorithm.

-The CUSIP algorithm only supports validation of check digits and does support calculation of check digits.
+The CUSIP algorithm only supports validation of check digits and does not support calculation of check digits.

 #### Details